alazaroc/blog-web-code/_posts/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

 ---

-## 4. Who Should Focus on What?
-Aligning AWS Pillars with Your Role
+## 4. Aligning AWS Pillars with Your Role: Who Should Focus on What?

 The AWS Well-Architected Framework `applies to everyone involved in cloud systems`, whether you're designing, managing, or optimizing them.
 Each role has specific pillars that are most important to their daily responsibilities.

 Here’s a breakdown of how different roles can align with the AWS Well-Architected Pillars, with practical examples and simplified role collaborations:

 ### 4.1.
 Development Teams

+Development teams turn ideas into cloud-ready applications.
+They focus on writing secure and efficient code that drives the performance of cloud services.

 - **Pillars**:
   - **Operational Excellence**: Continuously improve code quality and deployment processes.